Flavanone 7-O-beta-glucosyltransferase

-Thus, the two substrates of this enzyme are UDP-glucose and flavanone, whereas its two products are UDP and flavanone 7-O-beta-D-glucoside.
+The two substrates of this enzyme are UDP-glucose and a flavanone.
+Its products are UDP and the corresponding flavanone 7-O-beta-D-glucoside.

 This enzyme belongs to the family of glycosyltransferases, specifically the hexosyltransferases.
 The systematic name of this enzyme class is UDP-glucose:flavanone 7-O-beta-D-glucosyltransferase.
 Other names in common use include uridine diphosphoglucose-flavanone 7-O-glucosyltransferase, naringenin 7-O-glucosyltransferase, and hesperetin 7-O-glucosyl-transferase.

+An example of this reaction in flavonoid biosynthesis is the conversion of naringenin to prunin:

+In some citrus fruits, the product prunin is converted to naringin, a compound which is responsible for the bitter taste of grapefruit.